 The major channels under study in the HDCI will provide access to three main existing container terminals: The Port Newark Terminal and Elizabeth Marine Terminal in Newark Bay and the Global Marine Terminal on the Port Jersey Peninsula.
-HDCI Area/Site Description the port for the greater metropolitan New York area, providing maritime access to shipping terminals via a network of dredged and maintained channels and anchorages (Figure 1).
+HDCI Area/Site Description

+The New York and New Jersey Harbor is located at the apex of the New York Bight.
+It serves as the port for the greater metropolitan New York area, providing maritime access to shipping terminals via a network of dredged and maintained channels and anchorages (Figure 1).
 The Harbor exists within the larger confines of the Hudson-Raritan estuary, a diverse and significant habitat complex strongly influenced by tidal action and the mixing of seawater and freshwater drainage (USFWS 1997).
 The Harbor portion of the estuary covers approximately 298 square miles of surface water (USACE 1999a) and includes for this assessment the bi-state waters of Newark Bay, Arthur Kill, Kill Van Kull, Lower New York Bay, and Upper New York Bay.